 This quilted bomber is newer to me but is such an easy piece to wear.
 And it’s got some unexpected features I really appreciate: a zippered pocket on the sleeve (perfect for securing an ID or credit card); double hand warmer pockets; and side zips that allow you to easily get in and out of the car without unzipping the coat.
 (These are also kinda unintentionally perfect for accommodating an expanding middle.)
 The bomber collar keeps it feeling a little sporty while the quilting makes it just a tad preppier.
 It’s just a cool, versatile jacket — and in a few other pretty colors, too, including black.
 Sizing runs a little generously; I’m usually between an XS-S and I’m wearing an XS here.

 I spoke at length about this Patagonia Classic Retro-X Fleece Jacket in this post, but the punchline is: it’s so much more than just another cozy fleece.
 Aside from the classic styling (I love the retro, contrasting chest pocket), it’s lined with a performance, windproof barrier and a moisture-wicking mesh lining, so even on our super brisk, windy days, it’s single-layer warmth without a lot of weight.
 And yet, it doesn’t overheat.
 Which is what I would hope for from a “fleece” that’s almost $200, but I can absolutely confirm this is one of those instances where you get what you pay for.
-(Bonus: I checked, and code THEMOMEDIT saves 15% on this one, too.)
 Lots of fun colors to choose from.
 Fit is TTS if you want it to be closer cut; I wanted it to not only fit the bump but also be slightly oversized post-pregnancy, so I’m wearing the S here.

 6 | Stretchdown Puffer

 I’ve got to give a nod to my Mountain Hardwear Stretchdown Puffer because it’s seen me through this entire pregnancy.
 This has been a favorite puffer for well over a year now (gifted last year from Mountain Hardwear, a brand I’ve long loved — thank you, team!) and it’s so well-designed.
-(Full disclosure, mine is past-season and has a slightly different back panel, but the one I’m linking is super similarly constructed with the same features — and on sale, too.)
+(Full disclosure, mine is past-season and has a slightly different back panel.)
 A mid-weight puffer is pretty much essential around here, and I was so glad not to have to invest in a new one (or a dorky jacket extension panel) to wear mine well into my third trimester.
 I swear the Stretchdown construction is to credit here.
 It doesn’t look stretchy, but it moves with your body without any constriction while still offering the coziness and loft you’d want from a classic puffer.
 Pregnant or not, I can’t recommend this line enough, but it was a pleasant surprise how friendly it was for maternity wear.
 (If you’re looking for more length, a friend of mine has the parka and also loves it.)
 True to size; wearing an XS.

 7 | A Pair of Supersoft Overalls

 In case you skipped straight to this section and missed the shoutout these received above, this particular pair of overalls — while not maternity — has suited me through the duration of this pregnancy.
 (At 37 weeks, they’re just now starting to push it.)
 Super-soft with a hint of stretch, these were ideal for summer and fall, and I can’t wait to wear them postpartum in the spring, too.
-My exact wash is almost sold out, but these are super-similar with the same fit and proportions and a soft, forgiving composition.
 (Sizing on these is generous; I’m usually between an XS-S and the XS would probably be my preference pre-pregnancy; knowing I wanted these to last the whole term, I sized up to a S.)